X-ray Transmission Through Photoionized Gas with Moderate Thomson Optical Depth: Examples From Supernovae

 \section{Examples From Supernovae}

+\taya{Below, we discuss X-ray observations of two supernovae in the context of our model.
+The aim of these is to provide an example of applying our model and drawing conclusions from it, rather than testing a specific model.}

-\subsection{SN2023ixf (Thomson thin medium)}
+\subsection{SN\,2023ixf (Thomson thin medium)}

-We consider the X-ray observations of SN2023ixf between 4 and 60 days.
-All these epochs have NuSTAR spectra, as well as lower energy spectra with XRT/CXO/XMM. \cite{Nayana2025} fit the X-ray spectrum using the assumption of neutral absorption, and measure the column density in this manner between days 4.4 and 58.4.
+We consider the X-ray observations of SN\,2023ixf between 4 and 60 days.
+All these epochs have NuSTAR spectra, as well as lower-energy spectra from XRT/CXO/XMM. \cite{Nayana2025} fit the X-ray spectrum using the assumption of neutral absorption, and measure the column density in this manner between days 4.4 and 58.4.
 They estimate the column density in a second way, via the total X-ray luminosity.
 They find that the two measurements agree during the first epoch.
-But, at later times, the X-ray luminosity method results in column densities that are higher by about an order of magnitude than the columns measured from absorption.
+But, at later times, the X-ray luminosity method results in column densities that are higher by about an order of magnitude than the columns measured from absorption. \taya{They suggest a change to ionization level, clumps, and CSM asymmetry as three ways to reconcile this discrepancy.}

 Here, we use our model to check whether the assumption of a neutral medium is self-consistent with the observations.
 We use the luminosities and column densities measured by \cite{Nayana2025} (their table 1), and the assumption that the velocity of the shock (which is the X-ray source) is roughly constant, $10^9 {\rm cm/sec}$, as measured from optical spectra \citep{Zimmerman2024,Dickinson2025}, to estimate the values of $\xi$ and $W$ (Eqs. \ref{eq:xi} and \ref{eq:W_val}) at different times.
 These are presented in Table \ref{tab:ixf}.
 As we are working under the assumption of approximately neutral absorption, we use $\Sigma\simeq 2-3 \Sigma_{nt,abs}$ in calculating $W$.